DragScorpio/Computer-Graphics-Projects/README.md

 Conclusion
 I learned the use of openGL library functions as well as utility functions in creating 3D-visualized result.
 Specifically, creating a mimicking visualization result in each industries is a desirable tendency.
 Through this coding experience, I stepped further into the field of scientific visualization.

-2. Robotics Arm Animation
+2. Robotic Animation Project

-In this project, I augment the robot.c used in the OpenGL Programming Guide (Third edition, version 1.2).
+In this project, I augment the robot.c used in the OpenGL Programming Guide.
 In particular, I added two fingers to the robotic arm developed in that example.
-  1)The two fingers should look something like the two fingers diplayed here (note, glutSolidCube was used instead of glutWireCube):
+  1)The two fingers should look something like the two fingers diplayed here.
   2)The two fingers should pivot at a point near where they join the lower arm, as if they were pinching something.
   3)By pressing the keyboard letter 'O' the fingers should open.
   4)By pressing the keyboard letter 'C' the fingers should close.